mayankkejriwal/GNOME-p3/README.md

 ### Start the tournament with socketing to your AI agent:

-__We suggest executing the simulator by high-level bash script instead of executing from test_harness_phase3.py directly__.
+We suggest executing the simulator by high-level __bash script__ instead of executing from test_harness_phase3.py directly.

 -------------------------------------------------
 1. ```$ cd monopoly_simulator```